ponylang/ponylang-website/content/faq/index.md

 We invite you to join our small but growing community and help push Pony forward.
 We're still at an early stage, and new community members can have a huge influence on the language.
 Join us!

+### Does Pony really prevent data races? {#data-race}

+So, this question usually comes in many different forms.
+And the question usually arises from a misunderstanding of the difference between a "data race" and a "race condition".

+Pony prevents data races.
+It can't stop you from writing race conditions into your program.

+To learn more about the differences between race conditions and data races, check out ["Race Condition vs. Data Race"](https://blog.regehr.org/archives/490) by John Regehr.

 ## Code {#code}

 ### How can I turn a `ref` into a `val`? {#ref-to-val}